 - INFORM women of the benefits of becoming more politically active

 At local level the story is similar: women make up 16% of elected representatives, an increase of just 1% in ten years, despite comprising about one third of the membership of the main political parties.
 At this glacial pace of change it will be 2250 before we can claim balanced political representation.
-Ireland pales further when compared internationally; we are ranked 78th of 187 countries in the world classification table of women in politics, and 20th of the 27 EU member states for female political representation.
+Internationally Ireland fares poorly, ranking 78th of 190 countries in the Inter Parliamentary Union’s world classification table of women in parliaments.

-These figures show that Ireland is failing to use its most vital resource: its people.
-Women, 52% of the population, make up just 15% of elected representatives.
-Their talent, skills and experience remain on the outside as the country’s future is decided.
-Yet this is despite universal acknowledgement that balanced participation by women and men in political decision-making leads to more truly representative and effective democracies; and better and more inclusive societies.
+p just 16% of elected representatives.
+Their skills and experience remain on the outside as the country’s future is decided.
+This is despite universal acknowledgement that balanced participation by women and men in political decision-making leads to more truly representative and effective democracies; and better and more inclusive societies.

 RESEARCH CLASSIFIES THE REASONS FOR WOMEN’S UNDER-REPRESENTATION AS THE ‘5 CS’:

-- CASH: women have less access to resources than men
+- Cash: women have less access to financial resources than men

-- CHILDCARE: women are more likely to have this responsibility.
+- Childcare: women are more likely to have this primary responsibility

 2009 research by the National Women’s Council of Ireland (NWCI), found that women candidates had very negative experiences, and over 80% of those surveyed claimed that to overcome this, a critical mass of women in politics is imperative.